 People say that this is their favorite roast ever.
 But we save it and savor it on Pesach.

 Yes, if you’re accustomed to preparing meat with lots of nice sauces, it can be a challenge on Pesach.
 Before I learned about this recipe, my no-fail Pesach secret was simply to cook meat using the best wine I could find.
-Then, years ago, my friend Krassie shared this recipe with me.
+Then, years ago, my friend Krassie shared this roast recipe with me.

 With limited ingredients to work with, cooking for Pesach is a challenge.
 When it comes to meats, my no‑ fail Pesach secret was to simply cook meat using the best wine I could find.
 But now I needed a new idea.
-When my friend Krassie shared this recipe with me, I started dreaming about how delicious it sounded before I even tasted it.
+When Krassie shared this recipe with me, I started dreaming about how delicious it sounded before I even tasted it.
 That was a while ago, and since then, it’s become a favorite in so many homes.

 - 3‑4 lb French roast